Infineon/Firmware-loader/README.md

 On Linux OS, run the udev_rules\\install_rules.sh script before the first run of the FW-loader.

-On the Catalina version of macOS and later, you may see a dialog what Apple cannot check this package for malicious software.
+On the Catalina version of macOS and later, you may see a dialog that Apple cannot check this package for malicious software.
 If this happens, please follow [instructions](https://support.apple.com/guide/mac-help/open-an-app-by-overriding-security-settings-mh40617/10.15/mac/10.15) from Apple.

 **Command-line Options**